gquintanaorti/kernel_regression_of_3d_shapes/README.md

   and version of the R interpreter.
   The optimizations in this file might not be necessary in the future because the `shapes` R package will include the accelerated functions in it in about late summer 2019.
-However, the names of the routines could change.
+  The new functions contain the preffix `my_`.
+However, the final names of the functions inside `shapes`is yet to be decided.

 * `mdl_cross_validation.R` :
   It contains code to perform a cross validation.